nterthevoid/AI-Capstone/README.md

 # Capstone Project Outline:
 ## Secure & Scalable AI-Powered Chatbot with Enhanced Security and Advanced Features

+The goal behind this capstone project is not to solve a specific problem but to find new problems to solve and to learn new things in the process.

 **1. Introduction**

 * **1.1 Project Background:**